CONTENTS:

 The suspensory ligament of the ovary tethers the ovary to the dorsal abdominal wall.
 During a spay operation (ovariohysterectomy), the suspensory ligament must be manually disrupted in order to bring the ovary to the incision site where ovarian vessels are accessible for ligation.

 The evolutionary value of an extensive greater omentum probably relates to limiting peritonitis.
-The peritoneal cavity is offers invading bacteria a good location to reproduce and to spread throughout the abdomen.
+The peritoneal cavity offers invading bacteria a good location to reproduce and to spread throughout the abdomen.
 An infection (abscess) that results from puncture through the abdominal wall or through the gut wall would tend to spread throughout the abdomen unless it is encapsulated.
 The encapsulation process is greatly facilitated by adhesion of greater omentum to the inflamed surface, bringing leukocytes and fibroblasts to an otherwise exposed surface.

 Dissection Images: